Asia-Pacific Quiz Championships: Format

-The contribution to the overall team score which will be the cumulative total of the top three individual scores in each of the eight categories (with the lowest score for each category dropped).
-For example, if the four members of a team scored 15, 15, 15, 7 for Sport, the team score for Sport will be 45.
-Maximum score = 600 points.
+The contribution to the overall team score is the cumulative total of the top three individual scores in each category (i.e. the lowest score for each category is dropped).
+For example, if the four members of a team score 15, 16, 17 and 7 for Sciences, the team score for Sciences will be 15+16+17=48.
+Maximum score = 420 points.